 Building a personal brand helps us to communicate what we offer, how we differ from the competition and who we are.
 Knowing what your why is, is a fantastic starting point for developing brand you.

 Whatever your business, people want to believe in the person behind the brand.
-There’s no better way to convey who you are – and what your why is – than by building a personal brand strategy.
+There’s no better way to convey who you are – and what your why is – than by building a personal brand strategy and values.

 This all sounds perfectly logical (after all I am German) but many people struggle with branding when they are the brand.